Contact Us 1-800-596-4880

 • CSV

-• To avoid errors when you run your app with real data, provide sample data that matches the basic structure, format, and data type of the real data the expression will receive.
+• To avoid errors when you run your app with real data, provide sample data that matches the basic structure, format, and data type of the data the expression expects.

 • Your sample data is overwritten when you reopen the component from the canvas.